MicrosoftDocs/OfficeDocs-O365SecComp-pr.zh-CN/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 #### <a name="keywordturkishnationalid"></a>Keyword_Turkish_National_Id

-- TC Kimlik 否
+- TC Kimlik No
 - TC Kimlik numarası
 - Vatandaşlık numarası
-- Vatandaşlık 没有
+- Vatandaşlık no

 ## <a name="uk-drivers-license-number"></a>英国驾驶证号码